goofy2k/ESPhome-starter/README.md

 ### 4. upload / flash firmware via USB
 (requires a upload application)
-Flashing of the file to the board over USB can be done with the ESPHome-flasher.
-Read this: https://esphome.io/guides/faq.html#i-can-t-get-flashing-over-usb-to-work and get the program over here:
+Flashing of the file to the board over USB can be done with the ESPHome-flasher, see: https://esphome.io/guides/faq.html#i-can-t-get-flashing-over-usb-to-work and get the program over here:
 https://github.com/esphome/esphome-flasher/releases